About the dogs

 I have always had or have trained dogs.
 My first dog was a Beagle, Snoopy, who I used to run in the fields of Michigan chasing rabbits.
 At that same time, I help train a English Setter, Kelley, and a Chesepeake Bay Retriever, Rusty, to be great bird hunters.
 Then I had Jason, a yellow Lab mix, and Boomer, a black Lab mix, who used to climb trees with me.

-After I sailed to Hawaii in 1983, I got Aleo{towering cliff in Hawaiian}, a white Lab mix, who lived with me on my sailboat, Hanakapiai, off of Ka’anapali Beach.
+After I sailed to Hawaii in 1983, I got Aleo{“towering cliff” in Hawaiian}, a white Lab mix, who lived with me on my sailboat, Hanakapiai, off of Ka’anapali Beach, Maui.
 I trained Aleo to swim to my sailboat from the beach without me, just with eye commands.
-My next two dogs here on Maui were Gypsy and Kai{ocean in Hawaiian}, both black Lab mixes.
+My next two dogs here on Maui were Gypsy and Kai{“ocean” in Hawaiian}, both black Lab mixes.
 Their claim to fame was their swims from Lanai to Maui, once in 1995 and 1996.
 The channel swim distance is 9.5 miles and took them 6 hours and 23 minutes.
 They recieved a Guinness World Record for the longest swim by dogs in the world.

-One day I saw a Dachshund mix puppy and that was that.
+One day I saw a Dachshund mixed puppy and he was my first dog.
 Franklin was the next and what a stud he is.
 Franklin is now the World’s Strongest Dachshund mix.
 He swims to the sailboat{150 yards}, dives in the ocean and swims after humpback whales, pulls 200 pounds carts at Home Depot, and plays soccer, and we mean, he really plays soccer.
 One day on Craigslist, I saw a black Lab mix named Kaya.
-I adopted her and re-named her Gykaiya{Named after Gypsy and Kai} Gykaiya is a professional at tug-o-war and has to be tied to the sailboat when the humpback whales are around, otherwise she tries to fetch a whale.
-The there was Pu’uwai{open heart in Hawaiian}, a Shit-zuh puppy that was the best little guard dog.
+I adopted her and re-named her Gykaiya{named after Gypsy and Kai} Gykaiya is a professional at tug-o-war and has to be tied to the sailboat when the humpback whales are around, otherwise she tries to fetch a whale.
+The there was Pu’uwai{“open heart” in Hawaiian}, a Shit-Zuh puppy that was the best little guard dog ever.
 Franklin took Pu’uwai on a walk-a-bout one night into the mountains, Franklin returned, but no Pu’uwai.

 Currently I have Franklin and Gykaiya and they are both going on MauiSkiBus.com.
-Franklin will have soccor matches with children at the different ski resorts and Gykaiya will have tug-o-war games.
+Franklin will have soccer matches with children at the different ski resorts and Gykaiya will have tug-o-war games.
 They have all of their rabies shot and it will be interesting to see their reaction to snow for the first time.